ztz1989/software-switches/README.md

 2. For loopback test, deploy DPDK l2fwd application to forward packets between two virtual interfaces.
 For more details, refer to (https://doc.dpdk.org/guides-18.08/sample_app_ug/l2_forward_real_virtual.html).

 ### Containers
 We use Docker to create and manage containers.
 The version is 17.03.2-ce, build f5ec1e2.
-To carry out our experiments with Docker, we firstly build three Docker images, based on which containers are instantiated:
+To carry out our experiments with Docker, we have built a Docker image wraping a full DPDK distribution, based on which containers of the following applications can be instantiated:

 * FloWatcher-DPDK image: wraps the FloWatcher-DPDK
 * pktgen-dpdk image: wraps pktgen-dpdk application
 * DPDK l2fwd image: wraps the dpdk l2fwd sample application

 These images are locally generated on our server.
 The corresponding Docketfiles can be found in Docker/ directory.
+We have pushed a version of the image to Dockerhub: https://hub.docker.com/repository/docker/ztz1989/dpdk-suite

 Instructions for starting Docker instances for different test scenarios are available in each sub-directiory.
 Actually, we dont't need to start a new container everytime since all the containers instances are still reserved in the container pool.
 We can just restart and jump into their terminals using
   * sudo docker container start -i [container name]